cmnemoi/eMush/Api/src/Action/README.md

 # Action
 This module handle the actions executed by the player.
-If applies effects and compute what actons are availlable to the player.
+If applies effects and compute what actons are available to the player.

 # Architecture